howardliu7874/iMXRT105x_FLASHLOADER/README.md

 # FlexSPI Nor Flash Programming Algorithm for NXP RT1050 EVKB

-For more information, refer to the documentation available at:
+For more information, please refer to the documentation available at:

 http://arm-software.github.io/CMSIS_5/Pack/html/flashAlgorithm.html